apache/mxnet/docs/python_docs/python/tutorials/performance/backend/dnnl/dnnl_quantization_inc.md

 This example shows how to use INC to quantize ResNet50 v2.
 In this case, the native MXNet quantization introduce a huge accuracy drop (70% using `naive` calibration mode) and INC allows automatically find better solution.

-This is the [INC configuration file](https://github.com/apache/incubator-mxnet/blob/master/example/quantization_inc/resnet50v2_mse.yaml) for this example:
+This is the (TODO link to INC configuration file) for this example:
 ```yaml
 version: 1.0